Horttcore/Redirector/README.md

 * `redirector-recent-posts` - Alter redirector recent posts query
 * `redirector-search-query` - Alter redirector search query
 * `redirector-meta` - Alter Redirector meta save

+### Update Notice

+In version 3+ I've changed the database handling of storing the post meta data.
+This results in that you have the visit the backend once after updating the plugin.
+The function maybe_update() will handle the transition from the old structure to the newer one.
+There shouldn't be any problem updating the plugin, if so please contact me!

 ## Changelog